paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 This document is a synthesis of the latter journey which ended up giving me far more confidence about the subject than during my earlier difficulties.

-My fond hope is that you will find this document makes it much easier for you to work in this field.
+My fond hope is that you will find that this document makes it much easier to work in this field.
 Another way of saying that is that I dedicate this document to you, and your work.

 So why write Python C Extensions?